 Key features of payroll management system:

-• Automated payroll calculations
+- Automated payroll calculations

-• Tax filing and payments
+- Tax filing and payments, direct deposit

-• Compliance assistance
+- Compliance assistance

-• Reporting and analytics
+- Reporting and analytics

 Pricing:

-Pricing: Custom, available on request.
+- Custom, available on request.

 Payroll Management System Takeaways

 A reliable payroll management system consists of either third-party payroll processing services provided by a specialist company or payroll management software.
-Alternatively, companies can go the in-house route and hire accountants that would manage the payroll process themselves.
+Alternatively, companies can go the in-house route and hire accountants who would manage the payroll process themselves.

 Whichever method you opt for, the four main functions of any payroll management system include:

-• Calculating employees’ wages
+- Calculating employees’ wages

-• Deducting taxes from wages
+- Deducting taxes from wages

-• Complying with bookkeeping requirements
+- Complying with bookkeeping requirements

-• Providing payment statements to employees
+- Providing payment statements to employees

-At each stage of the payment process – pre-payroll, payment calculation and post-payroll – you should take the necessary steps to provide your employees and the authorities with the documentation and proof of compliance required.
+At each stage of the payment process — pre-payroll, payment calculation, and post-payroll — you should take the necessary steps to provide your employees and the authorities with the documentation and proof of compliance required.

-A well-defined, healthy payment management system can bring your company plenty of long-term benefits, such as scalability, better compliance, payment flexibility, accurate calculations and reduced errors.
+A well-defined, healthy payment management system can bring your company plenty of long-term benefits, such as scalability, better compliance, payment flexibility, accurate calculations, and reduced errors.

 Payroll Management System FAQs